ehsanyousefzadehasl/PyDS/README.md

 Open an Algorithm Book and read the Complexity Notations which we use for explaining algorithms complexity too in this repository

-This season is Done!
+This Part is Done!

-## Season 2 - List-based Collection
+## Part 2 - List-based Collection

 The main Work starts from this point.
 Be Ready for Coding and Enjoying DS and AD :)